1502shivam-singh/VocabGPT/README.md

 This REST API based off of ChatGPT is part of my assignment at API7.ai.

+Fetches antonyms of a word as array using ChatGPT API

 Task to do -
 - Need to secure this API using Apache APISIX Gateway,
     - Using concepts like :

             - Rate Limiting
-            - Proxy rewrite (probably unrelated)
+            - Proxy rewrite
             - Authentication
             - Logging
-            - Request validation
+            - Security